In this Teaching Letter series on the theme of Your Value, Your Worth, we have been looking at what the Bible has to say about the human personality.

 In this posture, they remained alert, constantly watching for any surprise attack.
 Their shields were already in position and they could instantly pick up their spear or sword and have it ready to use.
 There was no possibility of the enemy taking them by surprise.

 Only 300 of Gideon’s men passed this second test.
-They were facing 135,000 Midianites.
-They were outnumbered 450 to one!
+But now those 300 were facing 135,000 Midianites—outnumbered 450 to one!

 The proportions are illuminating.
 Only 300 men fulfilled the qualifications for making the initial breakthrough.
 But once the breakthrough was made, there were thousands of Israelites who were eager to pursue the fleeing Midianites.

 This whole account vividly illustrates how different God’s ways are from ours.
 Left to himself, Gideon would surely have concluded, “The people with me are too few.
 I need to get reinforcements.”

 But God’s perspective was exactly the opposite.
 “The people with you are too many.”
 In the end, Gideon was left with less than one out of a hundred of those who originally joined him.
 For God, the question is not “How many people?” but “What kind of people?”

 In the light of this account, we each need to make a personal assessment, asking ourselves the following questions:

 - “If God should gather an army today like that of Gideon, would I be one of the few who would qualify?”